kossiitkgp/KOSS-Selection-Tasks/Teaching/Miscellaneous/compilers.md

 ## Background

 A compiler is a type of software tool that takes code written in a high-level programming language and converts it into binary code that a computer can execute.
 This conversion process happens in multiple stages, each of which is important for turning human-readable code into instructions that computers can understand.
 Knowing how a compiler works can help programmers write code that runs more efficiently.

-C, C++, go, rust, etc. are examples of compiled languages.
-The gnu compiler collection (GCC) is used to compile C/C++ programmes.Python, javascript, perl are interpreted languages.
+C, C++, Go, Rust, etc. are examples of compiled languages.
+The gnu compiler collection (GCC) is used to compile C/C++ programmes.
+Python, javascript, perl are interpreted languages.

 ## Task Description